apalbright/occ1950_to_occscore/README.md

 # occ1950_to_occscore
-What occscore does each occ1950 map to in the census data?
+What `occscore` value does each `occ1950` value map to in the census data?

 How I answer this: